FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 name and the subdomain.

-Where it is not possible to make a direct mapping between the EAP Method Type name (e.g. "TEAP" for the Tunneled EAP method), and a subdomain (e.g. "teap.eap.arpa"), the name used in the realm registry SHOULD be similar enough to allow the average reader to understand which EAP Method Type is being used.
+Where it is not possible to make a direct mapping between the EAP Method Type name due to the EAP Method Type name not matching the {{RFC7542, Section 2.2}} format, the name used in the realm registry SHOULD be similar enough to allow the average reader to understand which EAP Method Type is being used.

-Additional subdomains are permitted in the realm, which permit vendors and Standards Development organizations (SDOs) the ability to self-assign a delegated range of identifiers which cannot conflict with other identifiers.
+Additional subdomains are permitted in the realm, which permit vendors and Standards Development organizations (SDOs) the ability to self-assign a delegated range of identifiers which do not conflict with other identifiers.

-Any realm defined in this registry (e.g. "teap.eap.arpa") also implicitly defines a subdomain "v." (e.g. "v.teap.eap.arpa").
+Any realm defined in this registry (e.g. "tls.eap.arpa") also implicitly defines a subdomain "v." (e.g. "v.tls.eap.arpa").
 Vendors or SDOs can self-allocate within the "v." subdomain, using domains which they own.
-For example, An "example.com" company could self-allocate and use the realm "example.com.v.teap.eap.arpa".
+For example, An "example.com" company could self-allocate and use the realm "example.com.v.tls.eap.arpa".
+See [](#vendor-assignment) for more discussion of this topic.

 ## The username field